Forssa BK

-Forssa BK is a Swedish football club located in Borlänge.
+Forssa BK is a Swedish football club located in Borlänge, Sweden.

 Background

 Forssa Bollklubb were founded on 16 April 1934 at Hushagens school.
-The club played their first match on 17 May 1934 winning 4–0 against IK Fylking.
-In 1978 the club played the biggest match in their history against Hammarby IF in Scandia Cup.
+The club played their first match on 17 May 1934, winning 4–0 against IK Fylking.
+In 1978 the club played the biggest match in their history against Hammarby IF in the Scandia Cup.
 Forssa BK lost 1–5 before a crowd of 1,240.

 Forssa BK currently plays in Division 4 Dalarna which is the sixth tier of Swedish football.
 They play their home matches at the Maservallen in Borlänge.

 The club is affiliated to Dalarnas Fotbollförbund.
 Forssa BK have competed in the Svenska Cupen on 25 occasions and have played 63 matches in the competition.